 D.13-09-023 directs Commission staff to identify deemed measures with sufficiently uncertain ex ante savings parameters such that the savings claim should be subject to ex post verification in order to be included in the incentive payment.
 For the purposes of the Efficiency Savings and Performance Incentive (ESPI) mechanism, “sufficiently uncertain” measures are defined as those measures for which the Commission believes the net lifetime savings of the current DEER or non-DEER savings estimate may be as much as 50% or more under- or over-estimated.
-The final ESPI Uncertain List for 2013 and 2014 is included here.
+The final ESPI Uncertain List for 2015 is here.

 Rulemaking (R.) 12-01-005 – Incentive Mechanism – continued implementation of reforms to the incentive mechanism as a successor docket to R.09-01-019.
 Under this Rulemaking, the 2010-12 and 2013-14 incentive mechanisms were adopted in D.12-12-032 and D.13-09-023, respectively.

 In D.11-12-036, the Commission adopted 2009 Incentive earnings awards.